 Step 4: The Dockerfile

-I created a base image using
+I created the base image using

 alpine:edge that has